Zekumoru/Learning-C-Sharp-and-Unity/C1w3/Notes.md

 > By default, you'll notice the gravity is set to `x: 0` and `y: -9.81`\
 > Remember that `-9.81` value?
 Yep, that's the gravity, or gravitational acceleration, on Earth.

+## Collisions
+### Collision Detection
+Detecting collisions between game objects.\
+Applying collision detection is as simple as just attaching a 2D collider component to a game object.
+Collision detections will then be handled by the Unity physics engine.

+### Collision Resolution
+Resolving a collision between game objects.
+In other words, do something when a collision has happened.\

+### Materials
+A physic material contains the friction and the bounciness of a game object.

+## Prefabs
+A prefab lets you easily reuse an already existing customized game object without having to set it up again.

+Say, for example, you created a game object, added components, did whatever.
+Now you need another of this game object with same configurations.
+Rather than doing everything again for that new game object.
+We can turn our existing customized game object into a prefab which will let us to easily reuse that game object.

+> Basically, a prefab can be likened to a class.

+> Also, prefabs are super useful when you want to create that customized game object in runtime. (_spawning_, like, spawning an enemy or something)